 Many in IT security believe zero trust is a game-changer, a fundamental rethink about enterprise security and protection of the networks and resources that house our best ideas, connect our brightest talent, and grant access to transformative productivity tools.

-But to understand how truly revolutionary the zero trust model is in cybersecurity, it’s necessary to how the idea of zero trust architecture evolved into one that fundamentally overhauls decades-old thinking.
+But to understand how truly revolutionary the zero trust model is in cybersecurity, it’s necessary to understand how the idea of zero trust architecture evolved into one that fundamentally overhauls decades-old thinking.

 What follows is a brief history of some of the key moments in the making of the zero trust movement.